duckduckgo/duckduckgo-documentation/duckduckhack/api-answers/forum-lookup.md

 http://www.api.awesome.com/?q=<search_term>&callback=<function_name>
 ```

-This parameter is used to wrap the JSON object being returned in a JavaScript function call.
-This function is often named in the `callback` parameter - but that depends on the API.
+By naming a callback, the JSON object returns neatly wrapped in a JavaScript function call.
+This function is often specified the `callback` parameter - but that depends on the API.

-In this particular case, the API doesn't allow for this parameter to be specified, so we force this manually by using the **spice wrap\_jsonp\_callback** function.
-Enter this text on the next line to do this:
+This particular API doesn't allow us to specify a callback.
+No worries - we'll account for this by setting the  `wrap_jsonp_callback` attribute to `1`:

 ```perl
 spice wrap_jsonp_callback => 1;
 ```

-Now, when the JSON is returned by the API, it will be wrapped in a call to our Spice's JavaScript callback function, which lives in the frontend, and which we'll define in `hacker_newz.js`.
+Now, when the JSON is returned by the API, DuckDuckGo will wrap our result in a call to our Spice's JavaScript callback function.
+We'll define this function in the frontend, in `hacker_newz.js`.

 ### Triggers

-How will DuckDuckGo know to trigger our Instant Answer on a user's search?
-That's what triggers are for:
+How will DuckDuckGo know to display our Instant Answer on a user's search?
+That's what *triggers* are for:

 ```perl
 triggers startend => "hn", "hackernews", "hacker news", "news.yc", "news.ycombinator.com", "hn search", "hnsearch", "hacker news search", "hackernews search";
 ```

-This tells DuckDuckGo that if any of these strings occurs at the *start* or *end* of any user's search query, it should activate our Instant Answer and attempt calling the API.
-Triggers don't guarantee the API will return anything useful - just that they're worth trying.
+This tells DuckDuckGo that if any of these strings occurs at the *start or end* of any user's search query, it should activate our Instant Answer and attempt calling the API.
+There are several types of triggers in addition to `startend` - [see them all here](#).

-Aside from `startend`, there are more types of triggers - and you can even define several together.
-You can [learn more about triggers here](#).
+Of course, simply matching a trigger doesn't guarantee the API will return anything useful - just that the API is worth trying.

 ### Handle Function

 Remember our `$1` placeholder before?
-It receives whatever is returned by the `handle` function.
+It's filled in by the `handle` function.
+This function acts as the last filter before we call the API.
+Whatever the handle function returns will be inserted into the API call.
+If it returns nothing, the API will not be called.

 ```perl
 handle remainder => sub {